ChimeHQ/ContainedDocument/README.md

 // ...
 ```

-**ControllerRestorableDocument**
+**ContainedDocument**

-This is an optional `NSDocument` subclass that allows for tighter window restoration integration between `NSDocument` and `ContainedDocumentController`.
-Restoring your container relationships could be challenging without this mechanism.
+This is an `NSDocument` subclass that makes it possible to support document duplication and window restoration.

 ### Suggestions or Feedback